alekspeacedatta/Default-Landing-page/README.md

-showcase of Atomic Designs
+showcase of Atomic Designs.

 to run this app : npx start